MAFA Needs You!

 MAFA Representative or Alternate

 Every guild needs a representative to keep the lines of communication open between MAFA and your guild.
 Reps pass on MAFA news to the guilds and provide suggestions to the MAFA board about how MAFA can help the guilds.
-Reps meet at the Maryland Sheep and Wool Festival in May, and by teleconference in September or October, and in the future, will also have a breakfast meeting at the conference.
+Reps meet either at the Maryland Sheep and Wool Festival or on Zoom in May, and on Zoom in September or October, and have a breakfast meeting at the conference.
 Reps are expected to attend the conference, to actively volunteer, and to build networks across guilds to facilitate inter-guild communications.
+Find details on the Role of the Rep here.

-If your guild already has a rep, maybe you can be an Alternate.
-This person will also receive emails and news from MAFA, and can back up the representative when he or she can’t attend a meeting.
-Check with your guild president, then contact Margaret Briggs, MAFA Membership Chair.
+If your guild already has a rep, maybe you could be an Alternate.
+He or she can also receive emails and news from MAFA and can back up the representative when he or she can’t attend a meeting.
+Check with your guild president, then contact the MAFA Membership Chair.

 Social Media Reps

 Join the MAFA Social Media team!
-We have a presence on Ravelry, Pinterest, Facebook and Twitter.
-We can always use another savvy marketer to help us get the word out about the conference and/or other MAFA-related events.
-Contact Charlene Marietti, MAFA First VP for more information.
+MAFA has a presence on Ravelry, Pinterest, Facebook and Twitter and can always use another savvy online community leader to help us build useful online networks and to help share conference news and/or other MAFA-related events.
+Contact MAFA’s First Vice-President, for more information.

 Grants Committee Member